One of the best preserved fortified towns in Europe, only 20 km from Amsterdam : Naarden, with its double ring of 17th century bastions and moats.

 A few years later the town was rebuilt all over again, and being the key to Amsterdam, it was gradually surrounded by the elaborate fortifications we can see today, a unique example of 17th century military design.
 The strategic place was subject of much more fighting and bombardments.
 By various invading armies, the French in particular.
 And also by the Dutch, every time they had to recapture the fortress.
 The last siege dating from 1813-1814.
 Still plenty of canon balls in the walls and tower of the church from those days.

 The Fortress Museum is located in one of the bastions.
 You can walk through a network of underground tunnels and fortifications.
-And the functioning of the Waterline is explained: military lines of defence around Amsterdam, and extending 85 km long from north to south.
+And the functioning of the Water Defence Line is explained: military lines of defence around Amsterdam, and extending 85 km long from north to south.

 The Great Church is one of the few surviving medieval buildings.
 Plundered during the 1572 massacre, as a scarred massive door still witnesses, but not burned down.
 Very special paintings on the arched timber vaults.
 An austere altar stone is believed to be the only remnant of the drowned old town, carried to the new place.
 The church being famous for its acoustics, there are regularly concerts, especially of organ and choral music.